Integrate

 Security considerations

 • Token hashing.
-The claim_token, claim_view_token, and OTP are all bearer secrets with no proof of possession — store only SHA-256 hashes.
-Plaintext leaves the server exactly once: claim_token in the /agent/auth response, claim_view_token in the email link, OTP on the user-facing view page.
+The claim_token, claim_attempt_token, and user_code are all bearer secrets with no proof of possession — store only SHA-256 hashes.
+Plaintext leaves the server exactly once: claim_token + user_code in the ceremony response to the agent, claim_attempt_token inside the verification_uri query string.

-• OTP entropy + TTL.
-Use a CSPRNG (crypto.randomInt) for the OTP.
-Default to a short TTL (≤10 min) and tight per-claim retry limits — 6-digit codes are guess-bounded only by lockout, not entropy.
+• user_code entropy + TTL.
+Use a CSPRNG (crypto.randomInt) for the user_code.
+Default to a short TTL (≤10 min) and tight per-claim retry limits at the /claim form-action — 6-digit codes are guess-bounded only by lockout, not entropy.

 • IP logging.
 Capture IPs at registration, claim, and complete for audit trail.

-• Scope on /claim and /complete.
-Both endpoints are public but must resolve to a tenant / environment, and reject tokens that don't belong to that scope even if the hash somehow collides.
+• Scope on /claim.
+The page and its form-action are public but must resolve to a tenant / environment, and reject tokens that don't belong to that scope even if the hash somehow collides.

 • Key reuse across the claim boundary.
-For anonymous, the in-place permission swap means anyone who captured the API key pre-claim retains access post-claim with the new scopes.
+For anonymous, the in-place permission swap means anyone who captured the access_token pre-claim retains access post-claim with the new scopes.
 Offer forced rotation as an opt-in for security-sensitive tenants.

 • Bulk revocation.
 Provide an operator-facing mechanism to revoke all outstanding agent credentials for a tenant in one shot — for incident response.

 • Assertion replay.
 Cache jti values for at least the assertion lifetime plus clock skew.
-A shared store is required if /agent/auth runs across multiple replicas.
+A shared store is required if /agent/identity runs across multiple replicas.

 • Trust list discipline.
 Treat the trusted-providers list as security-critical configuration.
 Changes should be audited and rolled out with the same care as any auth config change.